Inventory management template in Google Sheets

 What is inventory management?

 Good inventory management is a balancing act: you need to avoid shortages and make sure your customers receive their orders on time.
-On the other hand, sitting on a large quantity of unsold stock can also be detrimental for your business.
+On the other hand, sitting on a large quantity of unsold stock can also be detrimental to your business.
 As well as being bad for cash flow, unsold items risk becoming damaged, spoiled, stolen, going out of date or out of fashion!

 Today there’s a huge range of inventory management software on the market.
-Large companies usually use specialist software or ERP tools, but for SMEs this is a costly (and unnecessary) investment.
+Large companies usually use specialist software or an ERP system, but for SMEs this is a costly (and unnecessary) investment.
 Inventory software is often difficult to use and doesn’t always provide the flexibility that a business owner or operations manager needs.
-It also tends to have way more features than you would ever need in a small business or organization.
+It also tends to have more features than you would ever need in a small business or organization.